DataDog/documentation/content/en/security/application_security/risk_management/_index.md

 **Join the beta!** If you already use Application security, enroll from the [Application Security home page][4].
 If you're new to Application Security, visit the [Application Security landing page][5] for an overview and to get started.

-Alternatively, when you view a service details page in APM, the Security tab also provides an **Enable Risk Management** link where you can join the Risk Management beta.
+Alternatively, when you view a service details page in APM, the Security tab also provides an **Enable ASM** link where you can join the Risk Management beta.

 ## Explore vulnerabilities and remediation